DataJakob/DataJakob/README.md

       <br>
       DISCLAIMER:
       <br>
+      This is <strong>NOT</strong> a financial advice.
 I do not take any responsibility for potential consequences thats a result of using this programe.
     </td>
     <td>
       Live data, finance, portofolio, optimization